ede73/diagrammer/README.md

 endif
 ```

-It'll make 5 node groups:
+It'll make 5 vertex groups:
-1) Beginning of the conditional block, the **if** part ie. *something would happen*, nodes a1,b1 (or links if the nodes were introduced earlier)
+1) Beginning of the conditional block, the **if** part ie. *something would happen*, vertices a1,b1 (or links if the vertices were introduced earlier)
-2) Elseif section **something probably would not happen**, nodes a2,b2 (or links if the nodes were introduced earlier)
+2) Elseif section **something probably would not happen**, vertices a2,b2 (or links if the vertices were introduced earlier)
-3) **or if i see a flying bird* part and it's nodes
+3) **or if i see a flying bird* part and it's vertices
-4) Else part and it's nodes
+4) Else part and it's vertices
-5) End of the conditional block, no nodes
+5) End of the conditional block, no vertices

 PlantUML + GraphViz visualizer support conditionals (visually)